micfuc/openwebrx_E_micfuc/README.md

 that uses my installation very occasionally.
 Thus it's quite possible bugs may arise from what I've done - so please bear this in mind if you trial anything, best make a backup beforehand!

+Recent changes include:

++Addition of frequency change buttons, allowing the use of click-change to frequency +Addition of stepchange button for change from 5kHz to 9kHz steps for broadcast SWL +Addition of Spectrum display - this is somewhat new and may well get some changes +Alteration/addition to allow for slower AGC in SSB operation

 ## Licensing

 OpenWebRX is available under Affero GPL v3 license